 Now let’s create a sample data model to understand how to work with a model.

-a. customer table can have attributes like:
+a.
+Customer table can have attributes like:

 b.
 Product table can have attributes like:

 Now, we will design the relationship between these two tables.
-So to connect the customer and product table we will create a table called purchase which will be like an order table (i.e. which customer ordered which product).
+So to connect the customer and product table, we will create a table called purchase which will be like an order table (i.e., which customer ordered which product).

-There are various advantages are as follow:
+There are various advantages as follows:

-Who is the right audience for learning this technology?
+Who is the Right Audience for Learning this Technology?

-It is very essential.
+- It is essential.
 The right audiences for learning modeling techniques are individuals who are data architects and data analysts.

-How this technology will help you in career growth?
+How will this Technology help you in Career Growth?

-According to Glassdoor, the average salary in the market for modelers is projected to earn about $78,601 on average.
+- According to Glassdoor, the average salary in the market for modelers is projected to earn about $78,601 on average.

 - So you can see that it is a well-paid job.